srynobio/Salvo/README.md

 ###Idle:

-Idle launch mode allows users to utilize all idle and free nodes across all available clusters.
-It executes this by creating smaller subsets of the original command file and passes them to each node as it becomes accessible.
+Idle launch mode allows users to utilize all idle nodes across all available clusters.
+It executes this by creating smaller subsets of the original command file and passes them to each node as they become accessible.
 For each cluster environment you have access to, individual beacons are deployed via sbatch, then beacons request work via a TCP socket once the node becomes available.
 Command file names are modified as they process (\*cmds->\*processing->\*complete).
 Preempted jobs are renamed (\*cmds) and relaunched.
 Using idle mode allows users to saturate the CHPC environment and quickly process work.
+Setting the jps option in different ways allows for greater distribution of command jobs (see infomation section below).

 Idle required options: